 Should foreign intelligence collection be subject to more rigorous oversight, and therefore, improved accountability, through a policy process that involves deeper personal involvement by the President and National Security Council (NSC)?
 Would a greater number of political appointees across the intelligence community facilitate that oversight?
 These are the essential questions posed by Professor Samuel Rascoff in his article Presidential Intelligence.

 Scholarly Commons Citation

 Cordero, Carrie F., "A Response to Professor Samuel Rascoff’s Presidential Intelligence" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1798.
+1798.